How to Create a Custom Master Page Using Design Manager in SharePoint 2016 – Step by Step?

 Design manager is a nifty tool introduced in SharePoint 2013 that uses HTML based approach to convert static HTML templates into SharePoint master pages and page layouts.
 Use Design manager, if you want to implement Branding and customization to your SharePoint sites.
 The overall idea of SharePoint design manager is: Have your web site template prototype designed by someone who is good at web design and then you use that HTML file to convert to SharePoint Master page.
 Lets have a SharePoint design manager walk-through.

 Enable design manager in SharePoint 2013:

 Design manager is enabled by default in SharePoint server publishing sites.
 You may have to activate publishing feature for other site templates to enable design manager in SharePoint 2013.
 Design manager is available only in SharePoint Server 2013/2016 and Office 365.

 SharePoint 2013 design manager permissions

 Make sure you have at least “Designer” permissions in order to start using the Design Manager.

 How to open design manager SharePoint 2013?

-You can access design manager either from Site actions menu or from site settings page as in the below screen!
+You can access the design manager either from the Site actions menu or from the site settings page as in the below screen!
 Design manager URL: /_layouts/15/DesignWelcomePage.aspx